 Does your apartment have a balcony?
-Then you’re in luck!
+Maybe a small shed for gardening storage?
+If so, then you’re in luck!
 The balcony garden is the perfect solution to urban gardening.
 Not only do you get to keep your gardening shears sharpened, but you also get a lovely outdoor seating space as well.
 But there are a few things to keep in mind when creating your perfect balcony garden.
 Most of these tips can also be applied to any rooftop space you may have reign of.

 First and foremost, check with your building or landlord to find out the exact rules about balcony gardening.
 It’s always important to get authorization for certain things that involve any sort construction or potential modifications to the home.

 There are a number of modifications that may be required in order to make the perfect balcony garden, depending on what your exact plans are.
 If you need to mount anything to balcony railing or building exterior, you’re definitely going to need permission for that.

 No one wants to have that heart breaking moment where they throw their energy into creating a fabulous garden, only to be busted by the building police or disapproving landlord.
 Always remember that no matter how lovely a balcony garden may be, it’s never worth losing your security deposit over.

 Before you begin thinking about all the fun stuff – the format of your balcony garden, the kinds of plants you want, what matching furniture you could buy – you need to take care of a few more logistics first.